Type 2 Diabetes

 - eating an unhealthy diet (e.g. low intake of wholegrains, high intake of sugary drinks)

 - low levels of physical activity

 If you have any of these risk factors, you should maintain a healthy weight to ensure that your risk of diabetes doesn't increase further.

-There’s also a possibility that a low testosterone level could indicate you’re at increased risk.
+There’s a possibility that a low testosterone level could indicate you’re at increased risk.
 A systematic review published in 2018 suggests that men with high levels of testosterone could have a reduced risk of type 2 diabetes.

 Statins, are widely used to help prevent cardiovascular disease.
 They had also been used to prevent and help treat potential complications of diabetes.
-However, in 2012, the United States Food and Drug Administration amended its guidance on the use of statins.
+However, in 2012, the United States Food and Drug Administration (FDA) amended its guidance on the use of statins.
 This followed research suggesting that statins might sometimes increase the risk of diabetes.
 Research published in 2017 supports this finding.

-Age is a risk factor.
+Age is a risk factor for diabetes.
 Around 25% of over 65s have type 2 diabetes.
-As with younger and middle aged people with diabetes there is an increased risk of illness and death.
+As with younger and middle-aged people with diabetes there is an increased risk of illness and death.
 However, where people develop type 2 diabetes over the age of 65 it appears to be less severe and easier to control.